What Is The Difference Between A Juicer And A Cold Press Juicer?

 Your budget will also play a role in the juicer you ultimately select.
 Cold press juicers tend to be more expensive than centrifugal juicers, but they offer superior juice quality.
 If you are on a tight budget, a centrifugal juicer can still provide satisfactory results, especially if you plan on juicing mostly soft fruits.
 Albeit, keep in mind that centrifugal juicers may produce slightly less nutritious juice due to their high-speed extraction process.

-See also What Does A Juicer Do?
+See also How Much Does A Jack Lalanne Juicer Cost?

 4. Ease of Cleaning and Maintenance